-PHCA Polo Shirt (Navy or Gray) with Dress Bottoms (Navy or Khaki) which must be from PPC.
-A belt (black, brown, khaki, gray or navy) must be worn if shirt is tucked in and there are belt loops.
+PHCA Polo Shirt (Navy or Gray) with PPC Dress Bottoms (Navy or Khaki).
+Shirt does not have to be tucked in, however a belt (black, brown, khaki, gray or navy) must be worn if shirt is tucked in and there are belt loops.
 A correct uniform must be brought in if student is out of uniform on Chapel Day.

-♦ P.E.
+♦P.E.
 Days

 PHCA T-shirt (long or short sleeve), PHCA P.E.
 Shorts, with ATHLETIC SHOES that are firmly laced or with Velcro straps (no slip-ons) worn with socks.
 Students without proper uniform or footwear on P.E. days will not be allowed to participate in P.E. and their grade will be affected.
-Check the school calendar for P.E. days.
-Middle School must bring extra PHCA T-shirt as needed.
+The schedule for P.E. days will be provided at the beginning of each year.
+Middle/High School must bring an extra PHCA T-shirt to change into after P.E. class as needed.

-◆ Days other than Chapel or PE
+◆ Days other than Chapel or PE (K-5th Only)

-PHCA Polo Shirt OR PHCA T-shirt (long or short sleeve) with Dress Bottoms (Navy or Khaki) from PPC.
+PHCA Polo Shirt OR PHCA T-shirt (long or short sleeve) with PPC Dress Bottoms (Navy or Khaki).
 A belt (black, brown, khaki, gray or navy) must be worn if shirt is tucked in and there are belt loops.